gmc-code/PC-app-development/docs/tk_widgets/tk_entry.rst

             .. tab-item:: Q1

-                Create a Tkinter window with an entry.
+                Create a Tkinter window with an entry widget.

                 .. code-block:: python